NLeSC/python-template/{{cookiecutter.directory_name}}/.github/next_steps/01_coverage_badge.md

 1. copy the gist ID, this is the long alphanumeric string in the url that looks something like this: f635...06ae
 1. paste the gist ID in the workflow yaml file: `.github/workflows/build.yml` after `gistID: `
 1. to be able to run the analysis:
-   1. a token must be created in your [Github settings](https://github.com/settings/tokens)
+   1. a token with write rights to Gists must be created in your [Github settings](https://github.com/settings/tokens)
    1. the created token must be added as `GIST_TOKEN` to [secrets on GitHub](https://github.com/{{cookiecutter.github_organization}}/{{cookiecutter.directory_name}}/settings/secrets/actions)